Prepare to apply

 - the organization who gives the donation also gives you a document showing its commitment

 Provide more details about your project's budget if needed.
-Please note that for projects requesting more than $100,000, please consult questions 33-36 below.
+Please note that for projects requesting more than $180,000 and up to $360,000, please consult questions 33-36 below.

 Note: To be eligible, you must also complete the Budget Detail Template form as noted above.

-Part 4 – Program specific questions and checklists (Questions 33 to 36 in the PDF version of the application form)
+Section B - Part 4 - Program specific questions (Questions 33 to 36)

-If you are requesting more than $100,000, describe how your project fits the national scope of this CFP of being delivered in more than 1 province or territory.
+If you are requesting more than $180,000 and up to $360,000, your project must have regional or national scope (delivered in more than 1 province or territory).
+Please explain how your project will meet this requirement.

 For your application to be eligible, as an official representative who has the capacity and the authority to submit proposals on behalf of your organization, you must: